Braess's paradox: Biology

-Adilson E. Motter and collaborators demonstrated that Braess' paradox outcomes may often occur in biological and ecological systems.
+Adilson E. Motter and collaborators demonstrated that Braess's paradox outcomes may often occur in biological and ecological systems.
 Motter suggests removing part of a perturbed network could rescue it.
 For resource management of endangered species food webs, in which extinction of many species might follow sequentially, selective removal of a doomed species from the network could in principle bring about the positive outcome of preventing a series of further extinctions.

 Team sports strategy

 It has been suggested that in basketball, a team can be seen as a network of possibilities for a route to scoring a basket, with a different efficiency for each pathway, and a star player could reduce the overall efficiency of the team, analogous to a shortcut that is overused increasing the overall times for a journey through a road network.
 A proposed solution for maximum efficiency in scoring is for a star player to shoot about the same number of shots as teammates.
 However, this approach is not supported by hard statistical evidence, as noted in the original paper.